 In an enterprise context, innovation is normally a result of a burning need, an emerging trend or a popular new technology platform, or a convergence of these.
 For example, look at how the enterprise landscape has changed because of the coupling of a need with a new technology trend, such as gaming, social media and the emergence of super-powerful smartphones and tablets.
 When mobile took over the user experience factor, businesses had to adapt and deliver mobile-friendly applications to attract and retain their customers.

-While clearly recognising the need to innovate quickly, enterprise CIO’s face practical challenges in using a one-size-fits-all, big bang approach to all technology innovation.
-Our discussions with over a 100 UK CIO’s have thrown up the following top issues.
+While clearly recognizing the need to innovate quickly, enterprise CIO’s face practical challenges in using a one-size-fits-all, big bang approach to all technology innovation.
+Our discussions with over a 100 CIO’s have thrown up the following top issues.

 Innovation in an enterprise is often not a problem of finding ideas.
 In many scenarios, the CIO or innovation group is bombarded with a plethora of ideas coming from various internal sources.
 The problem therefore really lies in finding the necessary bandwidth to nurture these ideas, to run alongside larger transformation initiatives and business-as-usual.